Chickpea Blondies Recipe

 Ingredient Substitutions

 • Chickpeas.
-Great Northern Beans (white beans, Cannellini beans) also work well in this recipe!
-However, chickpeas (garbanzo beans} are my favorites!
+Great Northern Beans (white beans, Cannellini beans) also work well in this recipe.

-• Peanut butter.
-Any nut or seed butter works well in place of peanut butter.
+• Peanut butter. use any nut or seed butter in place of peanut butter including almond butter, cashew butter, etc.

-• Honey.
-Use pure maple syrup for a vegan variety.
+• Honey. maple syrup is a great choice if you want vegan chickpea blondies.

 • Almond milk.
 Any non-dairy or regular dairy-full milk can be used in this recipe.
 I have also used non-dairy creamer.